CONNECT WITH me ON INSTAGRAM

 Best Tour Booking Platforms In Bogotá Colombia

 CivitatisGet Your Guide and Viator are available at the below addresses.
+Click each to see it’s full catalogue of tours:

 Bogotá is a sprawling city and getting around can be a challenge.
 However, the city has a comprehensive public transport system, including the TransMilenio, a rapid transit bus system.
 Taxis and ride-sharing apps like Uber, DiDi and InDrive are also widely available.

-I personally use inDrive and avoid taxis wherever and whenever possible.
-I use inDrive because it’s cheaper and much safer than taking a taxi in Bogotá, particularly at night.
-Yet during the day I will sometimes use the TransMilenio, because for some routes it’s faster than a car.
+I personally use inDrive and I avoid taxis wherever and whenever possible.
+I use inDrive, because it’s cheaper and much safer than taking a taxi in Bogotá, particularly at night.
+Yet, during the day, I will sometimes use the TransMilenio.
+Because for some routes, the TransMilenio is faster than a car.

-Staying Safe in Bogotá
+Staying Safe In Bogotá

-The Ideal Time to Visit Bogotá
+The Ideal Time To Visit Bogotá

 Given Bogotá’s high altitude, the city enjoys a temperate climate year-round.
-The best time to visit is during the dry season, from December to March, when the weather is slightly more favourable for outdoor activities.
+The best time to visit is during the dry season, from December to March, when the weather is slightly more favorable for outdoor activities.

-How Long Do You Need to Spend in Bogotá?
+How Long Do You Need To Spend in Bogotá?

-So, how long do you need to spend in Bogotá to truly experience all that the city has to offer?
+How long do you need to spend in Bogotá to truly experience all that the city has to offer?
 Most travelers find that three to four days is enough time to explore a few of the city’s main attractions.

-Yet if you want to dig deeper into the city’s culture, history and neighborhoods, a week in Bogotá would allow you to do so at a more leisurely pace.
+Yet, if you want to dig deeper into the city’s culture, history and neighborhoods, a week in Bogotá would allow you to do so at a more leisurely pace.
 But it still won’t be enough to see everything.
 And it won’t be nearly enough to explore the sights outside but surrounding Bogotá!

 Bogotá is a city that deserves to be explored in some depth.
 Whether you’re a history buff, a culture vulture, a foodie or a nature lover, Bogotá has much to offer you.

 So, how long do you need to spend in Bogotá?
-The answer is simple: as long as you possibly can which is why I’m buying a property here in Bogota!
+The answer is simple: as long as you possibly can.
+Which is why I’m buying a property here in Bogota!

 1. Bogotá is the capital city of Colombia and the largest city in the country.